 TIP: Want to learn more about customer analysis?
 Check out these 3 types of customer analysis that drive revenue growth!

 At the third year, your business should be well established in the space.
 Your goal for market research is about staying up-to-date with the latest happenings in your space, as well as seeing where there are new opportunities, and focusing on your overall conversion rate.

 By staying on top of your industry using market research, you will benefit from being the “first provider” for the new trends that you discover by analyzing the market.
 This is how businesses stay around for a long time!

 Regarding competition, only keep an eye on a few that are immediately around you.
 As always, analyze their reviews to see how their offering continues to be perceived in your market.

 In addition, keep an eye on new entrants.
 They will often enter your market with a new approach based on their own market research.
 As a more established player, you have the opportunity to make a play on their findings quicker and more efficiently.

 By continuing to do market research, you will be nimble and relevant for years to come!

-No one will argue that doing market research for startups is important.
-Any entrepreneur who wants to maximize their chances for success will take the time to study the market and the conversations that exist around the leading players.
+Entrepreneurs in any industry agree that doing market research for startups is important.
+Anyone who wants to maximize their chances for success will take the time to study the market and the conversations that exist around the leading players.
 What’s more important is staying consistent!